MaximoLiberata/react-native-mqtt.js-example/README.md

 These are some known issues that you _may_ encounter when using this example.

 - **Keepalive timeout**
-    - The app crashes because it gets overwhelmed with the thousands of messages coming from broker, e.g. using mosquitto broker with `#` topic.
+    - The app may crash because it becomes overwhelmed by the thousands of messages coming from the broker, for example when using mosquitto broker with `#` topic.

 If you find any solution to these issues, feel free to open a PR, look at the [Contributing](#contributing) section for more information.